ericu/CellCulTuring/README.md

 * How does that work?

 Anywhere the ball needs to bounce, there's a buffer region the same width as the ball with special marking and behavior.
+As the ball travels into the buffer, it keeps track of how deep into it it's gone.
+There are some tricks by which the pixels tell their neighbors about the current depth and we keep track of whether we're hitting or missing the paddle, but basically you can think of it as the ball counting up as it approaches the wall or paddle, and deciding to turn around when the count hits the ball width.

 * What else would you like to add to this game?

   I'd wanted to make a slightly larger, rounder ball, but I ran out of bits.  the efficient ball sizes are 2^N - 1 pixels across, so going up from 3x3, you can go all the way up to 7x7 for the same cost as 4x4, but that cost is unfortunately rather high...something like 5 bits, and I've only got about 1 that's not *really* necessary right now.
 I can see an optimization that might make it possible, but I think I'm already hitting diminishing returns on my time in this project.